NeonAngelThreads/DolphinMinecraftBot-Reloaded/README.md

    - **Easy to use**, directly run, you can put the bot profile(s) into config file instead of defining on command-line, fast start.
 ### **Shortcuts**: [Custom plugin developing guideline](PluginDocumentation.md)
 ## Features:
+   - Easy to register custom commands starting with `!` by using CommandBuilder DolphinAPIs
    - Bypassing human verification in most servers including `2b2t.xin`.
    - Supporting to configure the bot clusters, and start at once.
    - Supporting colourful console logging strings expression `colorizeText("&6Hello &lWorld")`.